spjmurray/openstack-sentinel/README.md

     ./easyrsa build-client-full my.trusted.idp.com nopass

 Remember to keep your CA private key physically locked away.
+It's also far more secure for the IdP to create their key and certificate signing request locally, then have the CA sign the CSR.

 ### Apache